ubccpsc/507/README.md

 * **Project proposal.** Before you undertake your project you will need to submit a proposal for approval.
 The proposal should be short (max 1 page PDF in <a href="http://www.acm.org/sigs/publications/proceedings-templates">ACM format</a>).
 The proposal should include a problem statement, the motivation for the project, and set of objectives you aim to accomplish.
 I will read these and provide comments.
 The proposal is not for marks but _must_ be completed in order to pass the course. **This will be due on Sept 27 @ 0800 via email.** Each proposal will receive feedback and will present a 5 minute presentation to the class for their project idea on Oct 4.
 An updated proposal should be submitted on **Oct 22 @ 0800 via email**.
 NOTE: You are still free to abandon your project and join a different one after the presentation, as long as you join a new group before the final proposal is submitted.

 * **Written report.** The required length of the written report varies from project to project; all reports must be formatted according to the <a href="https://www.acm.org/publications/proceedings-template">ACM format</a> (use the ```sigconf``` style) and submitted as a PDF.
-This artifact will constitute 100% of the project grade. **This will be due on Nov 22 @ 0800 via Easychair.**
+This artifact will constitute 100% of the project grade. **Your final project report must be submitted to EsayChair by the deadline above.** [EasyChair Link](https://easychair.org/conferences/?conf=cpsc5072024)

-* **Project presentation.** Each team will give a 10-minute conference style talk about their project in class.
-Since you only have 10 minutes you will need to prioritize the work you did in the paper to fit the time limit.
-Remember: most people would have read your paper by this point, so you can assume some familiarity with your work. **This will happen on Nov 24 and Nov 29.**
+* **Project presentation.** Each team will give a 15-minute conference style talk about their project in class.
+Since you only have 15 minutes you will need to prioritize the work you did in the paper to fit the time limit.
+With the late deadline, most people probably will not have read the paper, but will have access to it.
+Paper presentation order will be the reverse of the EasyChair submission order. **This will happen on Nov 26 and Nov 28.**

 <!--
 * **Project presentation.** Each group will present their project in class on March 28/30; presentation order will be chosen by lottery so everyone must have their presentations ready on the 28th.
 This presentation should take the form of a 15 minute (hard maximum) conference-style talk and describe the motivation for your work, what you did, and what you found.
 If a demo is the best way to describe what you did, feel free to include one in the middle of the talk.
 There will be time for questions after the presentation.